Chapter 8: Paleoenvironments

 8.2 Marine Paleoenvironments

-Most of the fossils you have studied are marine but remember that there are a host of other environments including terrestrial (land including lakes, streams, and wet lands), transitional (estuaries, lagoons, and salt marshes) and marine (continental shelf, slope, and abyssal basin).
-Within these environments, organisms can have different modes of life including not moving (sessile), attached by cement to the bottom or unattached and able to move (motile).
-Some also categorize organisms as benthic, those who live on the bottom or just beneath the surface compared to pelagic that live by either floating or swimming.
+Most of the fossils you have studied are marine, but remember there are many other environments in the terrestrial, transitional, and marine realms (Table 8.2).
+Within these environments, organisms can have different modes of life, including not moving (sessile), attached by cement to the bottom, or unattached and able to move (motile) (Table 8.3).
+Some also categorize organisms as benthic and planktonic.
+Benthic organisms live at the bottom of the ocean on or in the sediment, and planktonic organisms float or swim.

 First, review these summaries of the characteristics of Bryozoans and Echinoidea that can be used to determine their paleoenvironments: